eskilan/beautiful-jekyll/_posts/2018-02-24-global-terror.md

 ![](/img/GTD/unnamed-chunk-9-1.png)

 What we learn from this is that despite having few killed per incident, the UK suffered the most losses.
-On the other hand, Hijackings were few but alse were the deadliest.
+On the other hand, there were few hijackings but those were the deadliest type of attacks.

-The most deadly type of terror incidents occurred in the UK as assasinations.
-Let's take a deeper look at UK assasinations and ask who commited the crimes and against whom?
+The terror incidents of the most deadly type occurred in the UK, and those were assasinations.
+Let's take a deeper look at UK assasinations and ask who commited them and who were the targets?

 #### UK assasinations